Patrick's CDs and Books

 They lead us into death and out again.
-Like the biblical theme of the least being the vital element, the disregarded and ignored dream is, as the Jewish rabbis liked to put it, 'like a letter that is unopened from God'."
+Like the biblical theme of the least being the vital element, the disregarded and ignored dream is, as the Jewish rabbis liked to put it, like a letter that is left unopened.

-CD set: $15 per set plus $6 postage and packaging throughout Australia
+80 pages. $20 per copy, plus $6 postage and packaging throughout Australia.

 The Freeing of God: